The Ultimate Guide to Ritalin Side Effects 2020 | Nootropics Review

 Options other than Ritalin?

-If you want something that avoids the side effects of Ritalin but is still capable of improving your cognitive performance and studies, then consider a ‘natural nootropic’ like BrainZyme.
+If you want something that avoids the side effects of Ritalin but is still capable of improving your cognitive performance and studies, then consider a natural nootropic.

 But as it's from a naturally occurring protein, not a synthetic pharmaceutical, it can arguably cause less of the side-effects associated with Ritalin - and, as it is legal to sell, there's no chance of buying a counterfeit product that has been adulterated.

 Because of the risks outlined above (side-effects, safety, legality etc), we do not recommend to use Ritalin as a nootropic.
-However, the good news is there is an alternative you can try.
+However, the good news is there are alternatives you can try.

 People taking Ritalin as a nootropic mainly do so for three reasons: To increase concentration, to increase mental performance and to reduce tiredness.

-Why not then, opt for a substance that is safer, comes with fewer side-effects, is better value for money and has been scientifically proven to do all of those three things?
+We would recommend opting for a substance that is safer, comes with fewer side-effects, is better value for money and has been scientifically proven to do all of those three things.